siva-I/offline_games_hub/README.md

    - Try to find matching pairs of icons
    - The game tracks your moves and matches
    - Complete the game by finding all pairs
+   - Celebration overlay appears on victory
    - Use the refresh button to start a new game

+2. **Tic Tac Toe**
+   - Players take turns placing X and O
+   - Get three in a row to win
+   - Game detects wins and draws
+   - Celebration overlay appears on victory
+   - Use the refresh button to start a new game

+3. **Snake**
+   - Control the snake using arrow keys or on-screen buttons
+   - Eat food to grow longer and increase your score
+   - Avoid hitting walls and yourself
+   - Snake speeds up every 50 points
+   - Game over when you hit a wall or yourself
+   - Use the refresh button or space bar to start a new game

 ## 🧪 Running Tests